Skip to Content

 Wha Does a Split Decision Mean in Boxing?

 A split decision means there are two out of the three judges scoring in favor of one fighter, and the third judge scores in favor of the other fighter.
+Often in this case the victor may often feel pressured to do a rematch especially if it is a title fight or high profile bout.

 Who Scores a Boxing Match?
 (Judges or Referee)